Beyond the Hype – the Technologies Behind Digital Transformation

 He manages the digital programme of the bank as well as various projects related to the digital transformation of the financial industry, covering topics such as fintech, distributed ledger technologies, digital currencies, payment technologies, cyber security, and data analytics.
 Before joining the bank he worked in the consulting and technology investment industry for 15 years.
 Mr. Grym holds a double Master’s degree in economics and international business.

 Teemu Roos is an Associate Professor at the Department of Computer Science, University of Helsinki.
-He received a PhD in computer science from the University of Helsinki in 2007.
-Professor Roos' research interests include the theory and applications of artificial intelligence, machine learning and data science.
+His Roos' research interests include the theory and applications of artificial intelligence, machine learning and data science.